Celestron StarSense Explorer: 8 Models Compared (2023)

-But with eight different models, which is right for you?
+But with 11 different models, which is the best StarSense Explorer telescope for you?

-In this article, we provide an overview of the differences between these telescopes so that you can understand the pros and cons of each.
-You can see a quick summary below, or read on for further detail:
+We provide here an overview of the differences between each model so that you can understand the pros and cons of each.

 Budget Pick